QW3RTZUI0P/mycroft-system-skill/README.md

 ## System Skill
-A simple skill to shutdown/restart computer by voice.
+A simple skill to shutdown/restart mycroft by voice.

 ## Description
-This skill allows the user to turn off (or restart) Mycroft gracefully.
+This skill allows the user to turn off (or restart) Mycroft gracefully, with a voice conformation (yes).

-## A word of warning

-The messagebus messages used in this skill are currently supported _only_ by **Mark 1** and **Picroft** systems.

 ## Examples
  - "Shut down"